WordPress/gutenberg/docs/contributors/repository-management.md

 Here are some milestones you might see:

-- [WordPress 5.x](https://github.com/WordPress/gutenberg/milestone/70): Tasks that should be done for future WordPress releases such as 5.1 or 5.2.
+- [WordPress X.X](https://github.com/WordPress/gutenberg/milestone/70): Tasks that should be done for future WordPress releases.
-- [5.0 (Gutenberg)](https://github.com/WordPress/gutenberg/milestone/85): PRs targeted for the Gutenberg Plugin 5.0 release.
+- [X.X (Gutenberg)](https://github.com/WordPress/gutenberg/milestone/85): PRs targeted for the Gutenberg Plugin 5.0 release.
 - [Future](https://github.com/WordPress/gutenberg/milestone/35): this is something that is confirmed by everyone as a good thing but doesn’t fall into other criteria.

 ### Triaging Issues